Peace Sells... but Who's Buying?: Legacy

 Pitchfork Medias Jess Harvell said that thanks to this album, Megadeth developed a strong cult following.
 He viewed the record as a resistance against the glam metal acts from the day, because bands like Megadeth were more appealing to the "dead-end kids".
 Adrien Begrand of PopMatters praised the album for making strong impression both musically and visually.
 Although Begrand acknowledged that this was not Megadeth's most technically proficient album, he explained that the unique combination of "the extreme and the accessible" is why this album remained a fan-favorite.
 Spin magazine's Mike Powell cited the record as an example of "glossy hardcore" with Satanic lyricism.
 Jeff Treppel from Decibel noted that the album exhibits a distinctive sound, which set Megadeth apart from their contemporaries: "Peace Sells was a leaner, nastier predator.
 Megadeth preferred to kill with speed and precision instead of size and power."
 According to him, the album influenced countless heavy metal bands that followed, from Arch Enemy to DragonForce.

 In addition to being critically acclaimed, the album received numerous accolades since its release.
 It has been featured in Robert Dimery's book 1001 Albums You Must Hear Before You Die, as well as in Martin Popoff's edition of the Top 500 Heavy Metal Albums of All Time.
 About.com ranked it third on their list of "Essential Thrash Metal Albums", commenting that more than two decades after its release, the record holds a status as an undisputed classic.
+In August 2014, Revolver placed Peace Sells... but Who's Buying? on its "14 Thrash Albums You Need to Own" list.
 In 2017, it was ranked 8th on Rolling Stones list of "100 Greatest Metal Albums of All Time".
+In 2002, Spin ranked it 21st in their list of the "40 Greatest Metal Albums of All Time", calling it "the only jazz-metal album that doesn't suck" and elborating: "Adding bop to their speed-metal blitzkrieg, Metallica's arch-nemesis turn thrash inside out: pogoing arpeggios, knotty fretboard acrobatics, beats that tumble mullet-over-heels down the stairs."